-A prime example of a Dynamic & Diffuse Light condition is at the Yale British Art Museum, designed by Louis Kahn.
+A prime example of a Dynamic & Diffuse Light condition is at the Yale Center for British Art, designed by Louis Kahn.
 Despite the building's stark exterior, the diversity of interior spaces and differing orientations of windows, clerestories, skylights and a large central atrium allows for light to penetrate at variable levels of diffusion to create an enhanced visitor experience, while upholding indoor environmental conditions necessary for displaying fine art.